 A standard full-time workload is 36 units and student contributions and tuition fees are calculated on this basis (although different requirements apply for Austudy/Youth Allowance).
 A unit normally involves about two hours of student effort per week (including classes and individual study during the specified teaching period but not fieldwork) although there are variations between courses.

 Students may enrol in a topic or topics comprising more than 36 units, but not more than 45 units, in any year without special approval.
 Students who wish to enrol in a topic or topics comprising more than 22.5 units in a semester must seek approval from the staff member responsible for approval of variations to their programs.
-There is a full policy on enrolment load.
+See Enrolment Policy and Procedures for more information about study load.

 Over enrolment in a course